qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

   The `localVariable` is taken address to, so it must be in linear memory, not Wasm execution stack (unless the compiler can optimize out the pointer).

 - GC needs to scan the references (pointers) on stack.
 If the Wasm app use application-managed GC (not Wasm built-in GC) (for reasons explained below), then the on-stack references (pointer) need to be "spilled" to linear memory.
 - Stack switching cannot be done.
-Golang use stack switching for goroutine scheduling.
-There is a [proposal](https://github.com/WebAssembly/stack-switching) for adding this functionality.
+Golang use stack switching for goroutine scheduling (not in Wasm).
+[Currently Golang's performance in Wasm is poor](https://github.com/golang/go/issues/65440), because it tries to simulate goroutine scheduling in single-threaded Wasm, thus it need to add many dynamic jumps in code.
 - Dynamic stack resizing cannot be done.
 Golang does dynamic stack resizing so that new goroutines can be initialized with small stacks, reducing memory usage.

 The common solution is to have a **shadow stack** that's in linear memory.
 That stack is managed by Wasm code.
 (Sometimes shadow stack is called aux stack.)

 Summarize 2 different stacks:

-- The main execution stack, that holds local variable, call arguments, function pointers, and possibly operands (in wasm stack machine).
+- The main execution stack, that holds local variable, call arguments, return code addresses, and possibly operands (in wasm stack machine).
 It's managed by Wasm runtime and not in linear memory.
 It cannot be directly read and written by Wasm code.
 - The shadow stack.
 It's in linear memory.
 Holds the local variables that need to be in linear memory.
 Managed by Wasm code, not Wasm runtime.

 There is a [stack switching proposal](https://github.com/WebAssembly/stack-switching) that aim to allow Wasm to do stack switching.
 This make it easier to implement lightweight thread (virtual thread, goroutine, etc.), without transforming the code and add many branches.